ladybug-tools/ladybug-web/project-explorer-readme.md

 ## Issues

-* Allowing for easy scrolling means to not allow full width apps to get access to the scroll wheel or touch interactions
-	* Preventing such interactions is a work in progress
-* For experienced users who just want to get to a particular folder there is far too much scrolling involved
-	* Something like a simple, text 'table of contents' might help here
 * The current rev shows the coolness of the scripts, but does little to show you how short and simple the code is
+	* Display the code!
 * Needs indicators - text or charts - as to where the action is
+	* Add a What's New view

 ## Road Map / To Do List

 * Access RSS feed and display summary of latest commits
 * Add section on coding style
+* Copy opener.js from Jaanga over to a libs folder?
+* Improve the license doc

 ## Change Log

+## 2016-05-20

+* Minor updates
+* Update readme files

 ### 2016-05-14